ajdungan/vast.ai-tools/analytics/README.md

 ## Server setup

 The server will host your database and Grafana dashboard.
-I recommend a $5 Ubuntu 18.04 server from Vultr.
+I recommend running a local host and setting up portwarding.
+Else a $5 Ubuntu 18.04 server from Vultr is an option.
 Use my referral link for $100 credit. https://www.vultr.com/?ref=8581277-6G
 Do not try run this on your rig, it can use up a lot of CPU and memory.
 Open port 80 and 3306 on the VPS for TCP/IP trafic